Current Training Grants

 Short-Term Training for Minority Undergraduates (NIH/NHLBI)

-Objective of Grant: The primary objective of this program is to provide a short-term (10 weeks) training experience for sixteen talented students in the area of cardiovascular function and disease.
-This research education opportunity will be provided to students from disadvantaged backgrounds, racial and ethnic minorities, and others who are underrepresented in biomedical research.
+Grant Objective: The primary objective of this program is to provide a short-term (10 weeks) training experience for sixteen talented students in the area of cardiovascular function and disease.
+This research education opportunity will be provided to students from disadvantaged backgrounds and those historically underrepresented in biomedical research.
 The long-range goal is to increase the number of such students in health professions in cardiovascular biology through interest generated by exposure to a broad spectrum of research activities in this area.